6 Secret Ninja Tricks for Finding Prospects’ Email Addresses

 As a content marketer, outreach is one of the most important things you’ll do.
 In fact, Social Triggers founder Derek Halpern believes we should spend just 20% of our time creating content, and the other 80% promoting it (of which outreach is highly likely to play a huge part).

-Unfortunately, even when all the ingredients are in place – an awesome piece of content and a great outreach email – one little problem can still manage to trip you up:
+Unfortunately, even when all the ingredients are in place – an awesome piece of content and a great outreach email – one little problem can still manage to trip you up.
+Any guesses?

 Not being able to find the email address of the person you want to contact.

-Here are 5 secret ninja tricks you can use to help you find prospects’ email addresses.
+Here are 6 super secret ninja tricks that you can use to help you find prospects’ email addresses.

 1. Use a Tool

-Using a tool isn’t exactly a trick, but the more tools you have in your arsenal, the better equipped you’ll be for finding pretty much anybody’s email address.
+Using a tool isn’t exactly a trick, but the more tools you have in your arsenal, the better equipped you’ll be for finding virtually anyone’s email address.

-While this isn’t a comprehensive list of all the email-finding tools out there, here are the ones I use or have used, and can personally vouch for.
+While this isn’t a comprehensive list of all the email-finding tools out there, these are the ones I use or have used, and can personally vouch for.